The Conflict of Interest and Ethics

 Commissioner has a specific mandate under section 32 of the

-The Conflict of Interest Code for Members of the House of Commons to undertake educational activities for Members and the general public about the Code and the Commissioner’s role.
+Conflict of Interest Code for Members of the House of Commons to undertake educational activities for Members and the general public about the Code and the Commissioner’s role.
 Although there is no similar mandate in the

-We issue educational tools for public office holders and Members that explain how various provisions of the Act and the Code apply and, where relevant, Commissioner Dion’s interpretations of them.
+It issues educational tools for public office holders and Members that explain how various provisions of the Act and the Code apply and, where relevant, Commissioner Dion’s interpretations of them.
 To view them, search

-We give presentations to offices and organizations whose members are subject to the Act, in person or via webinar, and meet with the caucuses of recognized parties in the House of Commons and independent Members.
+It gives presentations to offices and organizations whose members are subject to the Act, in person or via webinar, and meets with the caucuses of recognized parties in the House of Commons and independent Members.
 The Office sometimes use